Slyvr/DataBeautifier/README.md

 ## Charts
 Charts can also be generated without XSL, by outputting specific XML in a specific way.
 See an example under /input/

+#### TO_TYPE
+- PIECHART
+- BARCHART
+- LINECHART
+- AREACHART

 All charts must be listed in the xml within tags labelled as such

     <chart></chart>

-Within the <options></options> tag you specific what kind of chart you're wanting to generate.
+Within the options tag you specific what kind of chart you're wanting to generate.

 Here are the tags necessary under options and an example below